fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ```

 ### -TimeoutSec
+Specifies the time-out value, in seconds, for this cmdlet.

-The timeout to use for this cmdlet call.
-This is not the same as the *StopDurationInSeconds* parameter.
+This is not the length of time that the stopped node remains stopped.
+To control how long a node is stopped, use the *StopDurationInSeconds* parameter.

 ```yaml
 Type: Int32